OUASSA 2020 Group photo.

-Our 2019 cohort comprises 64 potentially high achieving Year 13 Science students from 47 participating schools across New Zealand, with a focus on rural/provincial, small and lower decile schools.
-The students will attend two 1-week science camps, (January and July) and between January and July work in teams on a science communication project that involves preparing a short film, podcast, public talk, museum display talk that will be showcased at the end of the July camp.
+Our 2020 cohort comprises 51 potentially high-achieving Year 13 Science students from 42 schools across New Zealand, with a focus on rural/provincial, small and lower decile schools.
+The students will attend two 1-week science camps, (January and July) and between January and July work in teams on a science communication project that involves preparing a short film, podcast, public talk, museum display talk that will be showcased to a public audience at the end of the July camp.

 January 2019 Summer camp

 Our 2019 summer camp ran from 20-26th January with the usual packed programme of two-day projects, short electives, science communication workshops and free-time options.

 Once again feedback from our end of week surveys were hearteningly positive as exemplified by these students’ feedback typical of the cohort overall.

 “Everything was really done properly and perfectly for us as year 13 students and we were treated as `future scientists’ .We had so many options to choose from and we are all leaving with lots of memories and a special experience here at Otago University”.

 “It has been an absolutely amazing experience.
 The `Greenshirts’ have made me feel so welcome throughout the week, which has in turn made me incredibly comfortable in my own skin.
 From that, I’ve been able to interact with new people in such a way that it feels like we’ve been friends for years.”